ibm-cloud-architecture/eda-gitops-catalog/README.md

 Be sure to be connected to an OpenShift Cluster.

 Create the `cp4i` project: `oc new-project cp4i`
-Then apply one of the defined operator and if you want to test you can try some sample operands too.
+Then apply one of the defined operators and if you want to test you can try some sample operands too.

 ### GitOps